speakers-in-tech/sea/SEA.md

 **22. ENTIRE AGREEMENT; PRIOR AGREEMENTS.** This Agreement constitutes the entire agreement between the Parties with respect to the provision of the Services by Speaker to Organizer, and supersedes all prior agreements and understandings, whether written or oral, between the Parties relating to the subject matter hereof.
 This Agreement may not be amended or modified except in writing executed by both Parties.

-**23. SEVERABILITY.** If any provision of this Contract is held to be invalid or unenforceable, the validity and enforceability of the remaining provisions shall not be affected.
-In the event that a court determines that any provision of this Contract is invalid or unenforceable, the Parties agree to replace such provision with a valid and enforceable provision that achieves, to the extent possible, the same economic, business, and other purposes of the invalid or unenforceable provision.
+**23. SEVERABILITY.** If any provision of this Agreement is held to be invalid or unenforceable, the validity and enforceability of the remaining provisions shall not be affected.
+In the event that a court determines that any provision of this Agreement is invalid or unenforceable, the Parties agree to replace such provision with a valid and enforceable provision that achieves, to the extent possible, the same economic, business, and other purposes of the invalid or unenforceable provision.

-**24. AMENDMENT.** This Contract may not be modified or amended except by a written instrument executed by both Parties.
-Any attempt to modify this Contract without complying with this provision shall be null and void.
+**24. AMENDMENT.** This Agreement may not be modified or amended except by a written instrument executed by both Parties.
+Any attempt to modify this Agreement without complying with this provision shall be null and void.

 **25. GOVERNING LAW AND JURISDICTION.** This Agreement shall be governed by and construed in accordance with the laws of England and Wales, without giving effect to any choice or conflict of law provision or rule.
 Any dispute arising out of or in connection with this Agreement, including any question regarding its existence, validity, or termination, shall be subject to the exclusive jurisdiction of the courts of England and Wales.